imPdhar/VLC_iOS_Structure/README.md

     - **File Synchronisation**

-      - IPv6 Support for WIFI sharing
+      - IPv6 Support for WiFi sharing
       - Text encoding for FTP connections

+- #### Support

+ - Troubleshooting
+ - Reporting a bug
+ - Join to contribute
+ - Donate

+- #### About